qorix-group/process_description/process/folder_templates/features/feature_name/architecture/index.rst

    :implements: logic_arc_int__feature_name__interface_name

 .. note::
-   Architecture can be split into multiple files, it is an High level architecture_design which can be shown without actual c++/rust interfaces and data types and there will be link to lower level architecture till code to get actual api descriptions.
+   Architecture can be split into multiple files, it is an high level architecture design which can be shown without actual c++/rust interfaces and data types and there will be link to lower level architecture till code to get actual api descriptions.